 My favorite way to enjoy granola?
 A delicious Greek yogurt and berry parfait.
 You cannot beat the textures of the creamy yogurt, juicy berries and crunchy granola.
 This always feels like a dessert, which is great at breakfast time!

-Please let me know if you make this Banana Nut Granola Recipe by leaving a review below!
+★ Please let me know if you make this recipe by leaving a star rating and comment below!

 - Two Years Ago: Cinnamon Roll Blondies